Humalx/alx-system_engineering-devops/README.md

-It is the first README file inside the repository.
+This is the second README file inside the project directory.